Lionel Messi: International career

-Following their unsuccessful performance, a 24-year-old Messi would be awarded the captaincy of the squad.
-The next several years saw many frustrations for Messi due to his inability to lead Argentina to win an international trophy.
-During the 2014 FIFA World Cup, Messi and Argentina lost to Germany in the final, though Messi was awarded the Golden Ball as the best player of the tournament regardless due to his overall performance with four goals and an assist.
-Argentina would lose to Chile on penalties in the 2015 Copa América final the next year.
-At the close of the tournament, Messi was reportedly selected to receive the Golden Ball award, having scored one goal and provided three assists, but he rejected the honour.
-In the 2016 Copa América Centenario semi-final against the United States, a goal from Messi would put him ahead of Gabriel Batistuta as Argentina's all-time leading goalscorer in international matches.
-However, Argentina would again fall to Chile on penalties in the final.
-Messi would have five goals and four assists throughout the tournament.
+With the international retirement of Juan Román Riquelme in 2009, Messi was given Argentina's number 10 shirt.
+Argentina built their team around Messi ahead of the 2010 FIFA World Cup and 2011 Copa América; Messi scored no goals during either tournament, as the team suffered quarter-final exits on both occasions.
+At 24 years old, Messi became captain of the national team, but over the next several years was unable to lead Argentina to a trophy.
+During the 2014 FIFA World Cup, Argentina lost to Germany in the final, though Messi was awarded the Golden Ball.
+The following year, Argentina lost to Chile in the 2015 Copa América final; Messi was reportedly selected to receive the Golden Ball, but he rejected the honour.
+During a semi-final match against the United States during the 2016 Copa América Centenario, Messi became Argentina's all-time leading goalscorer in international matches.
+Argentina won the semi-final but lost again to Chile in the final.

-Losing three consecutive finals in three consecutive years caused Messi to retire from international football, but a nationwide campaign in Argentina helped convince him to reverse his decision.
-He would return to the national team to lead them to the 2018 FIFA World Cup.
-Argentina were in jeopardy of missing the tournament on the last game of the qualifiers against Ecuador, but a hat-trick from Messi dramatically secured their entry.
-They would go on to lose to France in the round of 16 during the World Cup, with Messi having one goal and two assists in the tournament.
-The next year, Messi would again represent Argentina in the 2019 Copa América, where he registered only a single goal and assist.
-They would lose to hosts Brazil in the semi-final but ended with a third-place finish after defeating Chile.
-Despite not winning the tournament, this victory would mark the beginning of a 36-game unbeaten streak for Argentina that would last for more than three years.
+Losing three finals in three consecutive years caused Messi to retire from international football, but a nationwide campaign in Argentina helped convince him to return to the national team to lead them to the 2018 FIFA World Cup.
+Argentina were in jeopardy of missing the tournament on the last game of the qualifiers against Ecuador, but a hat-trick from Messi secured their entry.
+They went on to lose to France in the round of 16 during the World Cup, with Messi scoring one goal and making two assists in the tournament.
+The next year, Messi contributed one goal and one assist at the 2019 Copa América.
+Argentina finished the tournament in third place after defeating Chile, a victory which marked the start of a 36-game winning streak for the team that lasted for more than three years.